segmentio/segment-docs/src/connections/destinations/catalog/actions-kafka/index.md

 ### Which Kafka Platforms are supported?

-The Kafka Destination can send data to Topics on self-hosted Kafka Clusters, or to Clusters hosted on Managed Service platforms like **Confluent Cloud** and **Aiven**
+The Kafka Destination can send data to Topics on self-hosted Kafka Clusters, or to Clusters hosted on Managed Service platforms like **Confluent Cloud** and **Aiven**.

 ### Which data formats are supported?